kbingham/libcamera/Documentation/guides/pipeline-handler.rst

 Prerequisite knowledge: libcamera architecture
 ----------------------------------------------

-A pipeline handler uses most of the following libcamera classes to realize the above described functionalities.
+A pipeline handler makes use of the following libcamera classes to realize the functionalities descibed above.
 Below is a brief overview of each of those:

 ..
 TODO: Convert to sphinx refs